Jenifer McDonald, Founder and President

 During her more than 12 years as Assistant Vice President and Corporate Secretary for the Association of California Insurance Companies (ACIC), Jenifer was responsible for office administration, management of all legislative support services, budgeting, investment planning, membership growth and retention, meeting planning (including the ACIC General Counsel Seminar and Annual Meeting) and management of the ACIC Political Action Committee.

 Jenifer is a member of the American Society of Association Executives (ASAE) and the California Society of Association Executives (CalSAE).
 She previously served on the board of the Family Service Agency, as treasurer of Eastern Little League, was actively involved for 13 years in the Active 20-30 Club of Sacramento and was as a member of the UC Davis Medical Center Leadership Council.

-Sean McDonald, Association Executive
+Sean McDonald, Executive Vice President & Corporate Secretary

 Sean brings a wide variety of experience as he is currently working with multiple associations, and several professional sports teams in his previous career.
 Along with a strong meeting and event planning background, he has experience in corporate development, trade show management, website and registration design, budget forecasting (and staying within budget), onsite staff management, hotel contracts, RFP processes, and audio visual services.